CLI

 dotagents doctor # check for issuesdotagents doctor --fix # fix what it candotagents list

-Section titled “dotagents list”dotagents list [--json]Show installed skills and status.
-Use --json for machine-readable output.
+Section titled “dotagents list”dotagents list [--json]Show declared skills and plugins with install/lock status.
+Use --json for

 Status output: